-States may tax nonresident individuals on their income derived within the state.
+States may tax nonresident individuals and out-of-state corporations on their income derived within the state.
 Traditionally, this has included income from active businesses in the state.
-But it has also included income from use or investment in property in the state.
-Certain passive investment income, however, was often sourced to the investor's state of residence-including dividends, capital gains, or interest arising from securities such as corporate ownership shares.
-Exceptions include taxes imposed directly on distributions or dividends made to corporate shareholders where the corporation is required to withhold or pay.
+But it has also included income from use or investment in property in the state, including intangibles.
+Certain passive investment income, however, was often sourced to an individual investor's state of residence-including dividends, capital gains, or interest arising from securities such as corporate ownership shares.
+Exceptions include taxes imposed on distributions or dividends made to corporate shareholders where the corporation is required to withhold or pay tax.

 As described in Section III below, a majority of states appear to have explicitly applied a similar distinction to sourcing of partnership income.
-In these states, partnership income that is from owning or using property or from business activity in the state is sourced to the state using generally applicable methods (discussed further below).
-But partnership income that is purely from passive investments is simply sourced to the partner's residence-as it would be if the investments were held directly by the partners.
+In these states, partnership income that is from using property or from business activity in the state is sourced to the state using the generally applicable methods discussed further in this Section I. B. But partnership income that is primarily from passive investments is simply sourced to the partner's state of residence or domicile-as it generally would be if similar investments were held directly by the partner.

-To evaluate this sourcing of investment partnership income and when it may or may not apply, it is first necessary to understand the general partnership sourcing rules applicable to partnership income.
-Even where an investment partnership is subject to special sourcing in its home state, it may hold investments in other states where the income from those investments would be sourced differently.
+To evaluate this special sourcing treatment of investment partnership income, which is set out in detail in Section III, it is first necessary to understand the general partnership sourcing rules to which this treatment is the exception.
+Also, even when the income of an investment partnership is subject to special sourcing treatment in states where that partnership operates, the partnership may hold investments in companies where the income from those investments would be sourced using the generally applicable rules discussed below.